srobo/website/_events/sr2023/competition.md

 location: TBA
 ---

-The Student Robotics Competition marks the ultimate stage of SR2023, showcasing the months of preparation.
-Our teams will work hard to push their robots to the limit and quickly make repairs between league matches.
-We will finish the weekend with the finals where the best bots will be named victorious.
+The Student Robotics Competition marks the grand finale of SR2023.
+Showcasing the months of preparation our teams have put in, robots will be pushed to their limits, time critical repairs will be made, and invaluable problem solving skills will be gained.
+We will finish the weekend with the our knockout where the best robots will be named victorious.

 More details will be announced throughout the year so be sure to check back!